bokeh/bokeh/sphinx/source/docs/user_guide/data.rst

 .. code-block:: python

+    # setup AjaxDataSource with URL and polling interval
     source = AjaxDataSource(data_url='http://some.api.com/data',
                             polling_interval=100)

-    # Use just like a ColumnDataSource
+    # use the AjaxDataSource just like a ColumnDataSource
     p.circle('x', 'y', source=source)

-A full example (shown below) can be seen at :bokeh-tree:`examples/howto/ajax_source.py`
+This a preview of what a stream of live data in Bokeh can look like using ``AjaxDataSource``:

 .. image:: /_images/ajax_streaming.gif

+For the full example, see :bokeh-tree:`examples/howto/ajax_source.py` in Bokeh's GitHub repository.

 .. _userguide_data_linked_selection:

 Linked selection
 ----------------

-Using the same |ColumnDataSource| in the two plots below allows their selections to be shared.
+You can share selections between two plots if both of the plots use to same
+|ColumnDataSource|:

 .. bokeh-plot:: docs/user_guide/examples/interaction_linked_brushing.py
     :source-position: above